DTRS Mission: Providing data-driven investment options with above-average total return for an affordable fee.

 An inverted yield curve occurs when short-term interest rates exceed long-term interest rates.
 The recession connection is simply because banks tend to borrow using short-term rates and lend using long-term rates.
 With an inverted yield curve, it is difficult for banks to make money so lending tightens.
 A tightening of capital lending makes economic expansion more difficult.

 In early April, we at DTRS started tracking the trend in the 10-year/2-year yield curve.
-Looking at the 5-year macro, 2.5-year local & 11-month recent trends, we have bracketed when the curve is likely to invert.
+Looking at the 5-year macro, 2.5-year local & 12-month recent trends, the rate curve trend appears to be bottoming.
+This bottoming has resulted in the projected inversion date extending further into the future.
 Here is our latest projection:

-Don’t panic quite yet.
-History shows that the S&P500 typically peaks some time after the rate curve inverts.
+Historical data shows that the S&P500 typically peaks some time after the rate curve inverts.
 This lag time ranged between 6 and 16 months for the 2001 and 2008 recessions, respectively.
 Our observations indicate that the lag time is likely related to the depth of the rate curve inversion.
 We at DTRS will continue to follow the progression of the yield curve trends.
-Once the curve inverts our focus will then turn to timing the market top.
+Once the 10YR-2YR curve inverts our focus will then turn to timing the market top.

 Question: What is the service you are offering?